Matt Cook (actor): Personal life

-Matt Cook was born in Harrisburg, Pennsylvania, and grew up in Barnegat Light and Ship Bottom on Long Beach Island in New Jersey, where he attended Southern Regional High School.
+Cook grew up in Barnegat Light and Ship Bottom on Long Beach Island in New Jersey, where he attended Southern Regional High School.
 He attended Rider University in Lawrenceville, New Jersey, where he earned a Bachelor of Arts degree.
 He then moved to Los Angeles and trained in improv and sketch comedy at The Groundlings.

 Career

 Cook first appeared on television as a waiter in the HBO series Curb Your Enthusiasm.
 He went on to have recurring roles in Unleashed, Harry's Law and True Blood before landing a starring role on the short-lived TBS sitcom Clipped in 2015.
 In 2016, Cook was cast as Lowell in the new CBS sitcom Man with a Plan, starring Matt LeBlanc up until the show's cancellation in 2020.
 Cook also appeared in episode 4 of the first season of Mom.